stakater/IngressMonitorController/README.md

 ## Solution

-This controller will continuously watch ingresses/routes in specific or all namespaces, and automatically add / remove monitors in any of the uptime checkers.
+This operator will continuously watch ingresses/routes based on defined `EndpointMonitor` custom resource, and automatically add / remove monitors in any of the uptime checkers.
 With the help of this solution, you can keep a check on your services and see whether they're up and running and live, without worrying about manually registering them on the Uptime checker.

 ## Supported Uptime Checkers